IsmailAkram/kusanagi_outdated/report/milestone-03.md

 ### Assignments as expressions

 C language treats assignments as expressions, rather than isolated top-level statements.
-This allows for writing code in this manner:
+This allows for writing code like this:

 ```C#
 a = b = 1